 My puzzles for other games include:

-Who Took All the Mud? is a 10 level puzzle pack for Dom Camus’ The Golem.
+Who Took All the Mud? is a 12 level puzzle pack for Dom Camus’ The Golem.
 The included ReadMe has information on the levels and how to play them in the editor.
-I don’t recommend looking at these until you’ve mostly finished the original game, and unfortunately the editor only runs on Windows right now. (last updated Dec 2023)
+I don’t recommend looking at these until you’ve mostly finished the original game, and unfortunately the editor only runs on Windows right now.
+Pack last updated Oct 2024.

 Temple is a Snakebird level built in the community editor called Snakefall.
 I also designed some less original levels that you can find on the Snakefall wiki, the best of which are Lower Clearancer and Alcatraz, both of which are part of a series.